MicrosoftDocs/memdocs/memdocs/intune/enrollment/android-dedicated-devices-fully-managed-enroll.md

 This section describes how to:
 * Create a zero-touch configuration in the admin center
-* Create a zero-touch configuration in the zero-touch enrollment portal
+* Create a zero-touch configuration in the zero-touch portal

 ### Create zero-touch configuration in admin center
-The zero-touch iframe lets you access the zero-touch enrollment portal in the Microsoft Endpoint Manager admin center.
+The zero-touch iframe lets you link your zero-touch account to Intune, add support information, configure zero-touch enabled devices, and customize provisioning extras in the Microsoft Endpoint Manager admin center.
 To enable the iframe, you must first add the *update app sync* permission and enable enrollment for corporate-owned, fully managed devices.
 After those steps are complete, the zero-touch enrollment option becomes visible in the admin center and you can link your account and create zero-touch configurations.

-Complete the following steps to enable the iframe and create a new zero-touch configuration.
-To create configurations in the zero-touch enrollment portal instead, skip to [Create configuration in zero-touch enrollment portal](android-dedicated-devices-fully-managed-enroll.md#create-configuration-in-zero-touch-enrollment-portal).
+Complete the following steps to enable the iframe in the admin console.
+To create configurations in the zero-touch portal instead, skip to [Create configuration in zero-touch enrollment portal](android-dedicated-devices-fully-managed-enroll.md#create-configuration-in-zero-touch-enrollment-portal).

 #### Step 1: Add required permission
 Add the *update app sync* permission.